harold/speedrun-strat-calculator/README.md

 # speedrun-strat-calculator

-A [reagent](https://github.com/reagent-project/reagent) application for quantifying decisions related to split timing decisions (which come up from time to time in video game speedrunning).
+A [reagent](https://github.com/reagent-project/reagent) application for quantifying decisions related to split timing (which come up from time to time in video game speedrunning).

 ## Development Mode